So, What Is Wellness?

 because it doesn’t move merchandise off shelves, but it can be empowering.
 Your health is yours.
 Empower yourself to discover which things support your health – and start letting go of the stuff that gets in the way.

 Okay, Cool.
-So, What Are The 8 Dimensions of Wellness?
+So, Let’s Unpack the Different Dimensions of Wellness.

 In most health & wellness spaces, wellness has been dumbed down to refer to some oversimplified (or maybe overcomplicated?) combination of diet, exercise, and – maybe – self care.
 But wellness is actually a lot more nuanced than that.
 Here’s what you might be missing out on.